thasleem1/SPRING2019TIDYVERSE/README.md

 Samantha Deokinanan's Tidyverse Recipe:

-My aim is to demonstrate how tidyverse's `ggplot2` can create basic and advanced visulizations the can capture valuable information, and provide a clear, analytical representation of the data in an easily understandable way.
+My aim is to demonstrate how tidyverse's `ggplot2` can create basic and advanced visualizations that can capture valuable information, and provide a clear, analytical representation of the data in an easily understandable way.

 rpub: http://rpubs.com/greeneyefirefly/data607-tidyverse